amazon-archives/amplify-photo-gallery-workshop/content/analytics/setup-pinpoint.md

 1. **Define a resource name** like _photoalbums_

-1. **Let unauthenticated users send analytics events as well** (as we let unauthenticated users browse our albums and look at our images)
+1. **Let unauthenticated users send analytics events as well** (as we let unauthenticated users send analytics)

 ![amplify add analytics](/images/amplify_add_analytics.png)

-3. Wait for the provisioning to complete.
+Wait for the provisioning to complete.
 This will take a few minutes.